jnakama/Machine-Learning-Course/README.md

 # Machine-Learning-Course
-Attached is my work the exercises from Coursera's Machine Learning Course taught by Andrew Ng.
+Attached is my work from the exercises from Coursera's Machine Learning Course taught by Andrew Ng.

   ex1- Implementing Linear Regression with Gradient Descent